francesNLP/MappingChange/README.md

 - Compare local descriptions in the Gazetteers with national perspectives in the Encyclopaedia Britannica
 - Link and cluster places across editions and sources using NLP and semantic matching
 - The extracted articles will be integrated into Frances, an AI-driven platform for historical text analysis hosted at the Edinburgh International Data Facility (EIDF).

+## 📖 Cite This Resource

+If you use this dataset, pipeline, or knowledge graph in your work, please cite: